 how to store ricotta cheese - Volmar

-Ricotta is a fresh cheese product made from milk whey, generally from sheep or cows, with a soft and grainy consistency.
-As it is a perishable food, it is important to know how it can be stored correctly.
+Ricotta is a fresh cheese product made of milk whey, generally of sheep or cows, with a soft and grainy consistency.
+As it is a perishable food, it is important to know how to store it correctly.

 How long does ricotta last?

-First of all, we’ll look at how long fresh ricotta lasts in the refrigerator, for example ricotta sold loose and portioned.
-In this case, it can be stored for 2 to 3 days, but in some circumstances, if it is well packaged, it could last longer, even up to 4 to 5 days.
+First of all, let’s see for at how long fresh ricotta lasts in the refrigerator, for example ricotta sold unpacked and portioned.
+In this case, it can be stored for 2 or 3 days, but in some circumstances, if it is well packed, it could last longer, even up to 4 or 5 days.

-In any case, you should always respect the expiration date indicated on the food product label.
+In any case, you should always respect the expiry date indicated on the food product label.
 Storage times can be longer if the ricotta is vacuum-sealed in a protective atmosphere.
 How long does vacuum-sealed ricotta last?
-As long as it is kept sealed, it lasts up to 2 to 3 weeks, while once the packaging has been opened, it will last a maximum of 4 to 5 days.
+As long as it is kept sealed, it lasts from 2 up to 3 weeks, while once the packaging has been opened, it will last a maximum of 4 or 5 days.

 Vacuum-sealed smoked or salted ricotta can last longer as the seasoning process reduces the product’s water content and extends its shelf life.
 With salted ricotta, for example, the product’s shelf life is less than 12 months, generally up to 3 to 4 months but it depends on the individual food and the storage methods.